 Renewing your DACA status isn’t always easy, but we can help you renew with confidence!
 If you’re ready to renew your DACA status, and would like someone to look over your application to ensure that you have included all the right forms and fees, we can help.
-To get started, complete our free screener by clicking the button below.

 There are many reasons USCIS might deny a DACA renewal application.
 Here are five of the more common reasons and how you can steer clear of them.

 USCIS can reject your DACA application if it’s missing any of the three required forms.
 When you apply to renew your DACA status, you have to file Form I-821D, “Consideration of Deferred Action for Childhood Arrivals.”
 Since DACA comes with a work authorization, you also have to file Form I-765, “Application for Employment Authorization,” and the Form I-765WS worksheet that goes with it.
 If you pay your filing fee by credit card, you must file Form G-1450, “Authorization for Credit Card Transactions.”
 Copies of these forms are all available at USCIS.gov.